vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: What do you think of Free Software?_

 **M:** It's the way to go.
-I mean, everybody uses the software which is available, so… for some tasks, you use what is available.
-If it's not Free, you have no choice but to use it.
+But everybody has to use the software which is available for a task, so for some tasks, you have no choice but using something that's not exactly free.

-For example: *[showing nomis trying to make a label printer work on a GNU/Linux distribution]* if you were using the closed-source driver for that, it would work.
+For example: *[pointing to nomis trying to make a label printer work on a GNU/Linux distribution]* if you were using the closed-source driver for that, it would work.